RishitTandon7/KisanVikas/README.md

 pip install flask twilio googletrans opencv-python requests Configuration

-Set up Twilio credentials for SMS and WhatsApp integration.
+Twilio Setup: Register on Twilio and obtain API credentials for SMS and WhatsApp.
+Update the configuration file with your Twilio credentials.
-Configure the OpenWeatherMap API for weather updates.
+Weather API: Sign up for an OpenWeatherMap API key and configure the application to fetch weather data.
+Crop Disease Detection: Ensure you have a dataset of crop images for disease detection.
 Run the Application

 bash